Steve-Jadav/ML_From_Scratch/README.md

 # ML_From_Scratch
-Implementation of some of the common machine learning algorithms in Python.
+Implementation of some of the common machine learning algorithms, in Python.

 Create a virtualenv and activate source